HistoryData

 Biography

-Étienne Pascal was a French jurist, mathematician, and tax collector born on 2 May 1588 in Clermont-Ferrand.
-He pursued legal studies at the Paris Law Faculty, where he acquired the education that would later serve him in his administrative career.
-Pascal married Antoinette Begon, and together they had three children who would each achieve notable recognition in their respective fields.
-His most famous child was Blaise Pascal, who became one of the most influential mathematicians and philosophers of the 17th century.
+Étienne Pascal was a French jurist, mathematician, and tax collector, born on May 2, 1588, in Clermont-Ferrand.
+He studied law at the Paris Law Faculty, where he gained the expertise that would later help him in administrative roles.
+Pascal married Antoinette Begon, and they had three children: Gilberte, Blaise, and Jacqueline.
+His son Blaise would go on to become one of the most celebrated mathematicians and philosophers of the 17th century.

 Before Fame